ishantyagii/Terrorism-EDA/README.md

 Dataset-https://bit.ly/2TK5Xn5

-AIM
+OBJECTIVE

-● As a security/defense analyst, try to find out the hot zone of terrorism.
+● find out the hot zones of terrorism by analyzing different features.

-● What all security issues and insights you can be derived by EDA?
+● What all security issues and insights can be derived by EDA?